 12. Cook a meal for someone you like

 13. Donate some money to a charity organization of your choice

 14. Improve your commitment to recycling

 15. Do some exercise to keep you happy and healthy

 16. Learn a new language

 The power of doing good deeds cannot be overemphasized.
-Frequent practice of it will turn it into a habit by rewiring our mind to naturally think about doing things that benefit others.
+Frequent practice of it will turn it into a habit by rewiring our minds to naturally think about doing things that benefit others.
 Consequently, it leads to happiness to everyone around which improves the quality of our lives.
 Not only that, but we also create positive relationships with everyone we meet which makes life that much more pleasant and meaningful.

 May we move towards a culture that prioritizes doing good deeds and may we inspire each other to become kinder and happier people.